Timeline of the Russo-Ukrainian war (1 December 2023 – 31 March 2024): 5 March

 The Russian patrol ship Sergey Kotov, along with an on-board helicopter was sunk by Ukrainian naval drones near the Kerch Strait.
 The HUR claimed that seven people on board were killed while six others were injured.
 The Crimean bridge was closed to traffic due to Ukrainian naval and air drones attacking Kerch.

 Ukraine confirmed it had used the French-made Hammer bomb in combat for the first time.

 Two people were killed in separate Russian attacks in Kharkiv and Donetsk Oblasts.

-A Ukrainian court convicted and sentenced two residents of Donetsk Oblast to between 10–12 years imprisonment for spying for Russia.
+A Ukrainian court convicted and sentenced two residents of Donetsk Oblast to between 10 and 12 years imprisonment for spying for Russia.
 The SBU arrested a resident of Zaporizhzhia on suspicion of planning a bomb attack on behalf of Russia.

 Russia claimed to have shot down four drones over Kursk and Belgorod Oblasts.
 One drone was reported to have caused an explosion at an oil depot in Belgorod.
 The governor of Kursk Oblast claimed that shelling destroyed a railway station in Glushkovo.

 The International Criminal Court issued arrest warrants for Sergey Kobylash, the commander of the Long-Range Aviation of the Russian Aerospace Forces, and Viktor Sokolov, the commander of the Black Sea Fleet over their role in war crimes in Ukraine.

 Ukraine charged two Russian soldiers for killing a resident of Bucha in 2022.

 France joined the Czech initiative to purchase artillery ammunition for Ukraine.
 Argentina said it would send two Mi-171E helicopters to Ukraine.